Physics-Informed Neural Network Models for EMT Simulators: EMT Simulation Workflow and Opportunities

 \subsubsection{Interface network-control solutions}

-The high efficiency of the electric system solution, which leverages the symmetrical properties of the nodal matrix \textbf{Y}, motivates solving the electric and control systems separately.
-The control systems are nonlinear and asymmetric, requiring more computational effort.
-The exchange of information between the two is done sequentially; thus, the network solution always uses the control system's outputs delayed by one time step.
+The exchange of information between the electric network and control systems solutions is done sequentially; thus, the network solution always uses the control system's outputs delayed by one time step or vice versa.
 Fig.~\ref{fig:EMTloop} depicts this structure.
-The network is solved from $t-\Delta t$ to $t$ using the control inputs from the past step, $t-2\Delta t$ to $t-\Delta t$.
-Then, the control systems are calculated with the updated electric solution from $t-\Delta t$ to $t$.
+The network is solved from $t-\Delta t$ to $t$ using the control values from the past step, $t-\Delta t$.
+Then, the control systems are calculated at $t$ with the current electric solution.